Fudoki Japan

 Katsura VillaImperial gardengarden designarchitecturereservation

 In 1933, German architect Bruno Taut visited Katsura and wept.
 "The greatest work of Japanese architectural genius," he wrote.
-"Everything unnecessary has been removed."
-He was talking about a garden built in 1615 for an imperial prince who wanted a place to watch the moon rise over a pond.
 Four hundred years later, people still apply for tickets three months in advance to walk the same gravel path.

 You can't visit Katsura alone.
 The Imperial Household Agency runs guided tours—60 minutes, English available, photography allowed but restricted.
 The guide will stop you at precise viewpoints and explain what you're seeing: how the Shokin-tei tea house's checkered window frames the pond like a painting, how the stepping stones force you to slow down and look left at exactly the moment the garden reveals the Shoka-tei pavilion reflected in water.
 Every sightline is calculated.
 Every rock was placed by someone who thought about it for weeks.